BasicHandler/Android-Rust-Terminal-/README.md

-# Android-Rust-Terminal
+# RustShell

-### Localhost Text Browser in Rust with secure sandboxed terminal
+### Localhost Text Browser to serve as launcher of sandboxed webapps in Rust with embedded terminal for sandboxed runs and container protection of user space and binaries.
+Part of the 'Floating Dev' proje

+# CURRENTLY UNDER TEST

 #Core Architecture.